 The study enrolled English- or Spanish-speaking participants age 65 years or older (N=139) presenting for routine dental care at an academic dental clinic in New York State.
 Eligible participants included those who received caregiver assistance (paid or unpaid) for at least 2 hours per week, agreed to be rescreened 6 months after the first interview, and scored 18 or more on the Mini Mental Status Examination.99 The mean age of enrolled participants was 75, and the majority were female (60%).
 Screening was conducted using the Hwalek-Sengstock Elder Abuse Screening Test (H-S/EAST), which includes 15 items.
 For this analysis, the study authors examined the proportion of participants who had a positive response (\geq 3) to a group of seven questions (questions 5, 7, 9, 10, 11, 13, and 15) determined by authors to be particularly indicative of abuse.
 The full H-S/EAST tool is shown in Appendix E. Screening test accuracy was compared against the CTS; participants were considered positive for elder maltreatment based on the CTS violence/verbal aggression scales combined if they reported that at least one item occurred once or more in the previous year in more than one of the following subscales: verbal aggression, minor violence, and severe violence.
-The number of participants identified who reported that at least one of the subscale items occurred once or more in the previous year were considered positive for elder maltreatment is dentified who reported that at least one of the subscale items occurred once or more in the previous year.
+The number of participants identified who reported that at least one of the subscale items occurred once or more in the previous year were considered positive for that subscale.